 Are you a bit baffled at how to the RideSafer should fit your child and how to use it?
 This video is to review the pieces of the RideSafer, how the RideSafer fits and how to use it correctly.
 (We are working on an updated video for the new Gen 5 vest but it essentially works and fits essentially the same just with a different type of buckle.)

 You got the box and opened it to find some variation of this (depending on which model you purchased)…

 But now what?

 The neck pillow and crotch strap are both optional.
 Both are for comfort purposes.

 The purpose of the crotch strap is to help hold the vest down to keep it from riding up.
 Now that the vest also has adjustable back straps this should not be as much of an issue for most children.

 The purpose of the neck pillow is to offer a little cushiony support.
-It should be placed right behind the neck, not the head.
-The pillow attaches via Velcro patches on the back of the vest.
-It only has to connect as much as the velcro on the straps allow.
+Place the neck pillow right behind the neck, not the head.
+The pillow attaches on the back of the vest.

 You must use the tether if using the RideSafer with a lap-only seat belt.
 Otherwise, the tether is optional with a lap-shoulder seat belt.
 It attaches to the shoulders on the vest and the vehicle’s tether anchor point.
 You can check the vehicle manual for the location of the tether anchor points in your car.

-- The instruction manual for the RideSafer is typically shipped on top or inside the pocket inside the vest under one of the labels.
+- The instruction manual for the RideSafer typically ships on top or inside the pocket inside the vest under one of the labels.
 This is a convenient place to store the manual.